danderson/iris/README.md

 - [Accurate Iris Localization Using Edge Map Generation and Adaptive Circular Hough Transform for Less Constrained Iris Images](http://www.iaescore.com/journals/index.php/IJECE/article/viewFile/732/489)

+A bunch of constants in the algorithm ask you to have a consistent dataset, in terms of where the iris is likely to be in the image and how bit it's likely to be.
+That means implementations are going to get tied to the specific physical capture device, to some extent.

+For now I'm just using generous numbers, at the expense of performance.

 ### Random other computer vision names I need to remember

 - Edge detection